 Real Time Beat Prediction with Aubio

-Aubio is a great tool for extracting audio information from music.
-It is written in C, so it runs really fast, but has also a Python interface, so it's easy to use with Python scripts.
-We can use it, together with PyAudio, to extract live audio information from a microphone, and use it to predict the moment of the next beat.
+Aubio is a great tool for extracting audio information from music in real time.
+It is written in C, so it runs really fast, but has also a Python interface that is easy to use with Python scripts.
+We can use it, together with PyAudio, to extract live audio information from a microphone, and then predict the moment of the next beat.

 The following code is tested on a Raspberry Pi, with a fresh installation of PiOS Bullseye.